 Bear Grylls Survival Gear is Kitsch

-Some of the Bear Grylls survival gear has cool things, like how the knives have firestarters built into the sheath and have survival whistles attached to them.
+Some of the Bear Grylls’s survival gear has cool things, like how the knives have firestarters built into the sheath and have survival whistles attached.
 But these are only cool until you realize how impractical they can be.

-I don’t want a whistle dangling when I am trying to cut, chop or baton (safety hazard, anyone!).
+I don’t want a whistle dangling when I try to cut, chop, or baton (safety hazard, anyone!).
 Oh, and the whistle isn’t even that loud.
 You could buy a better one for just a few dollars (though I will admit that the firestarter works great).

 Never buy survival gear because it comes with some “cool” extra.
 This is almost always a surefire sign that the gear is bad quality.
 Good quality gear doesn’t have to add cheesy extras to get people to buy it!

-I also would find it rather embarrassing to wear/use survival products that have the name of a guy who once gave himself a tactical enema on TV to boost his ratings…
+I also would find it rather embarrassing to wear/use survival products with the name of a guy who once gave himself a tactical enema on TV to boost his ratings…

 So What Survival Gear Should You Buy?

-Not all of Bear Grylls gear is bad quality, and there are definitely many affordable products in the line.
+Not all of Bear Grylls’s gear is bad quality, and many affordable products are in the line.
 If you are an amateur camper who needs some basic equipment, then choosing Bear Grylls survival gear is fine.

 But you shouldn’t choose survival gear because some reality TV show host has endorsed it.